 Henderson’s predecessor dodged such criticism, and rightly so.
 Gerrard was handed the captaincy by Gérard Houllier in October 2003, taking over from Anfield’s commanding Finnish centre-half, Sami Hyypiä.

-Gerrard’s illustrious and lengthy Liverpool career saw him hold the captaincy for just shy of twelve years, the longest-serving Liverpool captain, ever.
+Gerrard’s illustrious and lengthy Liverpool career saw him hold the captaincy for just shy of twelve years, the longest-serving Liverpool captain ever.
 Over to you, Jordan.

 The overrated sideways passing merchant in midfield for Liverpool still draws criticism and scepticism from many.
 Sceptics will say that he can only perform well in a system engineered by Jurgen Klopp, as it allows him to focus on the basics in his position, the dirty work, while his colleagues play the football.

-But, despite the workhorse persona Henderson has sculpted, and sceptics like to highlight, it is the more flamboyant strings to his bow, coupled with his dogged approach and evident leadership qualities, that has produced the all-roundedness we see today.
+But, despite the workhorse persona Henderson has sculpted, and cynics like to highlight, the more flamboyant strings to his bow, coupled with his dogged approach and evident leadership qualities, have produced the all-roundedness we see today.

-Henderson embodies Klopp’s football in such a way that if one envisaged the German in Liverpool red, in the midfield in front of the Anfield faithful, you’d expect he would share an identical on-pitch persona with the former Sunderland man.
+Henderson embodies Klopp’s football in such a way that if one envisaged the German in Liverpool red, in the midfield in front of the Anfield faithful, you’d expect he would share an almost identical on-pitch persona with the former Sunderland man.

 Henderson had matched what Gerrard had managed in Istanbul.
 Gerrard had made himself a Liverpool hero, as had Henderson.
 It couldn’t get any better, could it?